About Holmes Middle

 Holmes Middle School is the largest middle school in Rockingham County.
-Led by principal Nicole Lancaster and assistant principal Dennis Paschal, Holmes has 66 certified teachers, four Teaching Assistants, four Guidance Department Staff, and a Media Specialist.
+Led by principal Nicole Lancaster and assistant principal Casey Elrod, Holmes has 66 certified teachers, four Teaching Assistants, four Guidance Department Staff, and a Media Specialist.
 Thirty-seven percent of HMS teachers have earned Graduate and Post-Graduate degrees.
 The school has seven National Board Certified teachers.

 Holmes Middle School

 Fax: (336) 627.0075

 Office Hours: 7:45 am - 5:00 pm

 Colors: Maroon, Gray, and White

 Ms. Nicole Lancaster - Lead Learner & Principal

 Hello Holmes Community,

 My name is Nicole Lancaster and I am excited about starting the 2021-2022 school year.
 This is my 21st year in education and my 7th year working at Holmes.
 I look forward to continuing to work with you as we work together to help mold our students.
 This year we will have an emphasis on building relationships and a sense of belonging.
 Each student will be paired with an adult mentor that will serve as an advocate and support for them throughout their time here at Holmes.
 Additionally, we are adding more after school clubs in order to provide more students with activities that are of interest to them.

 My educational background includes teaching, serving as a dropout prevention coordinator, working with communities in schools, serving as an assistant principal and currently serving as a principal.
 I earned my B.S. and MSA from North Carolina Agricultural and Technical State University and my Ed.S. from Liberty University.
 I am the mother of a middle schooler and a high schooler and a member of Graves Chapel Baptist Church.
 I will work with you to make sure that your children have a memorable, safe, and academically enriching year!
 Be blessed!